-regulation 4.4 refusing to grant authorised individual, Head of Legal Practice or Head of Finance and Administration status or granting such status subject to conditions or restrictions; regulation 4.6 refusing to vary or end a condition or restriction on a person's authorised individual.
-Head of Legal Practice or Head of Finance and Administration status, or varying the condition or restriction in terms other than those sought in the person's application; regulation 4.7e withdrawing authorised individual status; regulation 5.1 disqualifying a person from acting as a Head of Legal Practice or Head of Finance and Administration or from being a principal or employee of any licensed firm; regulation 5.4 refusing to order that a person's disqualification shall cease to be in force; regulation 6.8 objecting to the holding of a material interest or granting approval subject to conditions; regulation 6.15 objecting to a change in the holding of a material interest or granting approval subject to conditions; regulation 6.19 objecting to the continued holding of a material interest or imposing conditions on that holding; regulation 6.21 refusing to vary or end a condition on the holding of a material interest by a non- authorised person , or varying the condition in terms other than those sought in the person's application; regulation 8.4b refusing to grant legal services affiliate status; regulation 8.4c granting legal services affiliate status subject to conditions or restrictions regulation 8.5 refusing to vary or end a condition or restriction on a person's status as a legal services affiliate , or varying the condition or restriction in terms other than those sought in the person's application; regulation 8.6 withdrawing legal services affiliate status; and regulation 10.1 imposing restrictions or conditions on accreditation. review must be made in writing to ICAEW within 28 days of ected party of a decision made under: regulation 10.3 withdrawing an accredited legal services firm's accreditation: or regulation 10.4 suspending an accredited legal services firm's accreditation.
+- Regulation 4.4 refusing to grant authorised individual, Head of Legal Practice or Head of Finance and Administration status or granting such status subject to conditions or restrictions; Regulation 4.6 refusing to vary or end a condition or restriction on a person's authorised individual, Head of Legal Practice or Head of Finance and Administration status, or varying the condition or restriction in terms other than those sought in the person's application; Regulation 4.7e withdrawing authorised individual status; Regulation 5.1 disqualifying a person from acting as a Head of Legal Practice or Head of Finance and Administration or from being a principal or employee of any licensed firm; refusing to order that a person's disqualification shall cease to be in Regulation 5.4 objecting to the holding of a material interest or granting approval Regulation 6.8 subject to conditions; Regulation 6.15 objecting to a change in the holding of a material interest or granting approval subject to conditions; Regulation 6.19 objecting to the continued holding of a material interest or imposing conditions on that holding; refusing to vary or end a condition on the holding of a material interest Regulation 6.21 by a non-authorised person, or varying the condition in terms other than those sought in the person's application; Regulation 8.4b refusing to grant probate affiliate status; Regulation 8.4c granting probate affiliate status subject to conditions or restrictions; Regulation 8.5 refusing to vary or end a condition or restriction on a person's status as a probate affiliate, or varying the condition or restriction in terms other than those sought in the person's application; Regulation 8.6 withdrawing probate affiliate status; and Regulation 10.1 imposing restrictions or conditions on accreditation. - 11.2c An application for review must be made in writing to ICAEW within 28 days of service on the affected party of a decision made under: - Regulation 10.3 withdrawing an accredited probate firm's accreditation; or - Regulation 10.4 suspending an accredited probate firm's accreditation. - 11.3 A meeting of the Review Committee will be arranged as soon as practicable after an affected party has applied under Regulation 11.2b or 11.2c.
+The Review Committee will consider the matter afresh and will hear new material put forward by the affected party.
+The Review Committee may make any decision which ICAEW could have made. - 11.4 The Review Committee may require an affected party to contribute to the costs of the review.
+The Review Committee has the same powers as ICAEW when making decisions in relation to a firm, an accredited probate firm, an applicant for authorised individual status, an authorised individual, an applicant for Head of Legal Practice status, a Head of Legal Practice, an applicant for Head of Finance and Administration status, a Head of Finance and Administration, an applicant for affiliate status or a probate affiliate.
+It can also make decisions disqualifying persons from holding positions in licensed firms (as set out in section 5) or from holding material interests in those firms (as set out in section 6).